tsungcch/SI507-HW6/README.md

 ```

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**
+	A line starting with // is a code comment, so put // in before a comment.

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**
+	Open html file in a browser and then the javascript code inside of it will run.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**
+	document.write(): write the message into HTML output
+	console.log(): display the message in the console
+	window.alert(): display the message in an alert box
+	console.log() is good for debuging to identify the range of where the bugs are.
+On the other hand, document.write() is for normal use to display a message in HTML output.

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
 Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**
+	window.alert()

 * **How can you put your own name at the top where it currently says "A name"?
 Explain very briefly how to do so, and replace `A name` in the web page with your own name.**
+	document.querySelector('h1').innerHTML = "Tsung-Chi Chang"; Change my name into Tsung-Chi Chang, and then this function would locate the h1 tage and replace what's inside with Tsung-Chi CHang

 * **What does the word `document` represent in this code?
 Explain briefly.**
+	It returns the object of the current file.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**
+	 The result of the right hand side would be how many elements defined to be tagged by 'li' are there in this file and it is assigned to the left to replace the content inside the span of #items.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**
+	White

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**
+	p{
+		background-color: #b3b3b3;
+		border: 3px solid #0000FF;
+		padding: 3%;
+		font-size: 1.1em;
+		line-height: 1.5;
+	}
+	Here defines how the paragraph looks like.
+So I replace the color code to be 0000FF which is blue.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**
+	<li oncopy='copyFunction2()'>McGill University</li> that copyFunction2() would be triggered when there is a copy operation on McGill University.
+This is how it works when doing copy on University of Michigan.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**